Last Updated on

 Essentially, a non-technical person who can follow instructions will be fine.

-As the years have gone by, they’ve developed it beyond just sending emails, incorporating elements to work more as an automated marketing solution.
+As the years have gone by, they’ve developed it beyond just sending emails, incorporating elements to work more as an automated marketing solution for evergreen campaigns.

 At what feels like completely the other end of the spectrum, ConvertKit started in 2015, and employs 24 people across 17 countries.